franck-chester/advent-of-code-2023/README.md

 So now, on my todo list are:
 - Grid object with built in rows and columns iterator, `nearNeighbours(x, y)`, `subGridAt(x, y)`, etc...

 Also I have too many class members that ought to be functions.
-In fact, this might be an occasion tonuse functional programming and monads... or not (again, hesd space)
+In fact, this might be an occasion tonuse functional programming and monads... or not (again, head space)

+## Day 4: Scratchcards

+Not a particularly difficult one, I'm just very slow.

+Got stupidly caught by the extra padding spaces between the numbers in part 1